rogervrodriguesDD/dash-process-capability-ppk-norm-dist/README.md

 in the execution of the application.

 ## Documentation

+**Running the application**

+After cloning the project, install the application dependencies with the command `pip install -r requirements.txt`.
+Then, to run the application execute the command.

+`python src/app.py --host=localhost --port=8080 --debug=False`

+The arguments `--host`, `--port`, and `--debug` are optional and their default values are set in the `src/config/base/conf.yml` file.

 **Basics on Capability Control of Process** ([docs/basics_on_cap_control.md](docs/basics_on_cap_control.md))

 ## Structure of the project